 Ovarian cancers can develop in the different types of cells that make up the ovary.
 They are usually one of three types:

-Ovarian cancer progresses almost silently, usually with vague symptoms.
+Ovarian cancer progresses almost silently, usually with only vague, non-specific symptoms.
 By the time serious symptoms do appear, the ovarian tumor may have grown large enough to shed cancer cells throughout the abdomen.
 At such an advanced stage, the cancer is more difficult to cure.

 As ovarian cancer advances, cells from the original tumor can spread (metastasize) throughout the pelvic and abdominal regions and travel to other parts of the body.
 Cancer cells are carried through the body through lymph vessels and the bloodstream.